A big data based method for pass rates optimization in mathematics university lower division courses: Core Optimization Algorithm and Historical Assessment

 It is also important to mention, that although enhancements of 1.4 or 7 percent may not appear significant at first sight, the benefit is substantial considering the typical enrollments displayed in \textsc{Table} \ref{Tb Historical Enrollment Table}, as well as the average \textit{Number of Tries} a student needs to pass de course displayed in \textsc{Table} \ref{Tb Academic Performance Variables Average}.
 In addition, the fact that Latin American public universities heavily subside its students despite having serious budgeting limitations (as in our study case), gives more relevance to the method's results.

-\begin{analysis}[Figure \ref{Fig Historical Enhancement}] As it was already mentioned in the beginning of subsection \ref{Sec Historical Assessment}, the Students Assignment method ($ \sa $) yields better results than the Instructor Assignment method ($ \ia $).
-This is aligned with the following idea from the economic empirical perceptions: when individuals have more instruments to participate, their well-being in terms of social welfare increases. \end{analysis}
+\begin{remark}[Economy Perspective: Figure \ref{Fig Historical Enhancement}] As it was already mentioned in the beginning of subsection \ref{Sec Historical Assessment}, the Students Assignment method ($ \sa $) yields better results than the Instructor Assignment method ($ \ia $).
+This is aligned with the following idea from the economic empirical perceptions: when individuals have more instruments to participate, their well-being in terms of social welfare increases. \end{remark}